rafalkaron/r-jekyll-theme/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/rafalkaron/r-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Development
-1. Set up your development environment by running `bundle install`
-**Result:** Your theme is setup just like a normal Jekyll site!
-2. Run `bundle exec jekyll serve`.
-3. In your web browser, go to `http://localhost:4000`
-4. Add pages, documents, data, styling etc.
-**Info:** As you make modifications to your theme and to your content, your site will regenerate automatically in the web browser.
-However, to see any `_config.yml` updates, you need to restart the server.

 ## License
 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).